 You don’t have to be a five-buck boardwalk psychic to know that every life will come to an end.
 Which is why you really have no excuse to not be prepared when that time comes.
 Especially for your family’s sake.
 But sometimes life insurance can get a little, or a lot, pricey.
-Find out more by contacting an insurance agent in your area.

 First of all, we should tell you that under the big ol’ umbrella of life insurance, you pretty much have two different flavors: perm and term.